SCOPE OF THIS CHAPTER

 - Identifying Female Children and Women at Risk

-- Appendix 1: Multi-Agency FGM Decision Making and Action Flowchart (Document Library)
+- Appendix 1: Multi-Agency FGM Decision Making and Action Flowchart (Documents Library, Flowcharts)

-- Appendix 2: Types of FGM and the FGM Procedure (Document Library)
+- Appendix 2: Types of FGM and the FGM Procedure (Documents Library, Other Useful Information)

-- Appendix 3: Consequences of FGM (Document Library)
+- Appendix 3: Consequences of FGM (Documents Library, Other Useful Information)

-- Appendix 4: International Prevalence of FGM (Document Library)
+- Appendix 4: International Prevalence of FGM (Documents Library, Other Information)

-- Appendix 5: Names and Terms Used for FGM (Document Library)
+- Appendix 5: Names and Terms Used for FGM (Documents Library, Other Useful Information)

 Female Genital Mutilation (FGM) is a form of child abuse and violence against female children and women, a serious public health concern and a human rights issue.
 Protecting female children and women from FGM worldwide is everybody's business.